Patan98/thinkpad_cpu_tool/README.md

         sudo vim patan-cpu_monitor.service

-    Paste inside (Be sure to replace YOURUSERNAME with your actual username.): <br />
+    Paste this inside and safe (Be sure to replace YOURUSERNAME with your actual username.): <br />

         [Unit]
         Description=